samazighe/hello-world/README.md

 # hello-world
-i dont know
+hello every one am 21 years old and thats it .